-Representation Learning and Prediction: This component supports any algorithm that complies with the basic methods of the scikit-learn18 API.
+Representation Learning and Prediction: This component supports any algorithm that complies with the basic methods of the scikit-learn30 API.
 In addition to the standard ML algorithms, most deep learning frameworks have wrappers that expose these methods.
 The input to the ML models is fixed size (possibly padded) sequences of tuples, one per key value.

 Users of the platform can implement data analysis use cases by choosing modules for the different components described above, along with a specification of a key to be used by the splitter.
 Extending the platform's functionality can be done by developing additional modules.
-In the rest of this section, we give a more detailed explanation of the various components, as well as a performance evaluation of the data capture, filtering and tuple generation components.
+In the rest of this section, we give a more detailed explanation of the various components, as well as of the technical design of the modules interacting with the profiling framework.